comprna/CHEUI/README.md

 ----------------------------
 Please when using ../scripts/CHEUI_predict_model1.py choose the correct --label for each condition.
 Later the label name will be used for the differential methylation config file.

-Run [Run CHEUI_predict_model1 for m6A](#model1_m6A), that takes the previous preprocess signals and calculates m6A methylation probability per individual signal.
+Run [CHEUI_predict_model1](#CHEUI_predict_model1), that takes the previous preprocess signals and calculates m6A methylation probability per individual signal.
 For the two conditions.
 Please notice that the --label will be used later to run the differential m6A modification.

 ```